Emma-R-Andersson-Lab/DeHaan-et-al-Trex_Cochlea/README.md

 This repository contains codes to
 - add CloneIDs to cells
 - QC, integration of datasets and clustering
-- visualisation inncluding Upset and Circos plots
+- visualisation including Upset and Circos plots